ncayllahua/GigisPizzaHOL/fn_pizza_discount_cloud_events.md

 After that, click in File -> Save All in your IDE to save all changes.

 ## Deploy fn discount cloud-events function
-To deploy your serverless function you must execute next command with ```--verbose``` option to get all the information about the deploy process.
+To deploy your serverless function please follow next steps, your function will be created in OCI Functions inside your serverles app [gigis-serverless-hol].

 Open a terminal in your development machine and execute:
 ```sh
 cd $HOME/holserverless/fn_discount_cloud_events
 ```